Web-Development-Environments-2021/209295732/README.md

-# assignment1-RozeKop
+# assignment1-Roze Kopylov
 assignment1-RozeKop created by GitHub Classroom

+## Hello!
+This site is about miss Bracha from "the pigamot"

+## Cool stuff!

+I have a cool favicon.
+you can scroll down or use the menu to move freely throw the site.
+you can read about miss Bracha, see her photos, hear her song , write her an email,hit like , scan a qr code and even get information about the web!